GerritCodeReview/homepage-test/jekyll-source/pages/gerrit/alpha-clone-a-gerrit-repository.md

 However, instead of using the command from the **Clone with commit-msg hook** text box, copy the command from the **Clone** text box.

-Warning: CLoning this command means that your commits do not automatically include a Change-Id.
+{% include warning.html content="Cloning this command means that your commits do not automatically include a Change-Id." %}

 ## What's Next